 The LaBianca Murders

-On the night of August 9, 1969, Manson and six Family members rode out with murder on their minds.
-After driving around for a couple of hours Manson directed the group to 3301 Waverly Drive.
+On the night of August 9, 1969, Manson and six Family members left with murder on their minds.
+After driving around for a couple of hours, Manson directed the group to 3301 Waverly Drive.

 Manson and Watson entered the house and tied up Leno and Rosemary LaBianca.
 At that point Manson left and ordered Patricia Krenwinkel and Leslie Van Houten to join Watson and to kill Leno and Rosemary LaBianca.